Table of Contents[Hide][Show]

 Most meal box services will allow you to purchase and email a gift online making this an easy option when you’re not nearby.
 Then they can set up delivery for when it fits their schedule.

-This is the perfect gift to tailor to the receiver.
-Does he love sports?
+Do you have a nephew who loves sports?
 Grab tickets to a game.
-Want to make her laugh?
+A sister who loves to laugh?
 Look for a local comedy show.
 To make the gift longer lasting, consider season tickets to minor league teams.
 The cost is minimal but for a season’s worth of fun.

 TravelingMom Tip: Know someone who loves the holiday season?
 Here are our favorite places to see the Nutcracker Ballet.